Master of Science in Physics

 - Master’s Thesis

-- Either an in-depth reading project, or a research project, supervised by an appropriate faculty member, similar to 499-0-nn “Independent Study”
+- Either an in-depth reading project, or a research project, supervised by an appropriate faculty member

-- Should be completed by end of summer quarter.
+- Usually completed by end of summer quarter of the first year

 - Physics 411-0: Classical Mechanics (fall)